jeffnyman/ludic-historian/articles/pc.md

 ### Ludic Experience

-As the game instructions print out, the goal is to “FIND THE FOUR PLAYERS WHO ARE HIDDEN ON A 10 BY 10 GRID.”
+As the game instructions print out, the goal is to "FIND THE FOUR PLAYERS WHO ARE HIDDEN ON A 10 BY 10 GRID."
 The game gives the player ten guesses to find these other players.
 It’s worth noting that these are fictional players, not actual game players.
 No multiplayer quite yet!
 Those players are nothing more than point locations on a grid.

 The ludic experience here is that with each guess, the player picks a point on the grid, and then the program will indicate the distances to each hidden player.
-If the player’s guess matches precisely the location of a hidden player, then they get credit for finding that “person.”
+If the player’s guess matches precisely the location of a hidden player, then they get credit for finding that "person."

-The player doesn’t see the grid displayed as part of the game but the game gives you some idea of the concept.
+The player doesn't see the grid displayed as part of the game but the game gives you some idea of the concept.

 ```
 HOMEBASE WILL BE THE POSITION AT (0,0) AND ANY GUESS